 \subsection{Universal homeomorphisms}

-Another type of morphism that will be used later is the universal homeomorphism. \begin{definition} Let $f:X'\ra X$ is a morphism of rigid spaces over $K$.
-It is called a $\mathrm{universal}$ $\mathrm{homeomorphism}$ if for any morphism $g:Y\ra X$, the base change of $f$ to $X'\times_X Y\ra Y$ is a homeomorphism. \end{definition} The following proposition gives a local description of universal homeomorphisms of rigid spaces: \begin{proposition} Let $f:X\ra Y$ be a morphism between two rigid spaces over $\Spa(K)$.
-Then it is a universal homeomorphism if and only if the following two conditions hold \begin{enumerate}[(i)] \item $f$ is a finite morphism of rigid spaces. \item For any pair of affinoid open subsets $V=\Spa(A)\subset Y$ and $U=f^{-1}(V)=\Spa(B)$, the corresponding morphism of schemes
+Another type of morphisms that will be used later is the universal homeomorphism. \begin{definition} Let $f:X'\ra X$ is a morphism of rigid spaces over $K$.
+It is called a $\mathrm{universal}$ $\mathrm{homeomorphism}$ if for any morphism of rigid spaces $g:Y\ra X$, the base change $X'\times_X Y\ra Y$ is a homeomorphism. \end{definition} The following proposition gives a criterion of universal homeomorphisms of rigid spaces: \begin{proposition} Let $f:X\ra Y$ be a morphism of rigid spaces over $\Spa(K)$.
+Then it is a universal homeomorphism if and only if the following two conditions hold \begin{enumerate}[(i)] \item $f$ is a finite morphism of rigid spaces. \item For any pair of affinoid open subsets $V=\Spa(A)\subset Y$ and $U=f^{-1}(V)=\Spa(B)$, the corresponding map of schemes

 is a universal homeomorphism of schemes. \end{enumerate} \end{proposition} \begin{proof}